Kilfenora Development

 A steering group and consultative panel was formed reflecting virtually all of the interest groups in Kilfenora – farming, retail, employment, tourism, sport, culture, music, accommodation, different age groups and the Noughaval and Inchovea areas – including specific entities such as the Burren Centre, Deanery, GAA, IFA, Comhaltas, Kilfenora Céilí Band, Kilfenora Timeline volunteers, Community Hall and School.

-The intention is to form project teams to work on various development ideas.
+The intention was to form project teams to work on various development ideas.
 One of the early steps taken was to revive Kilfenora’s Tidy Towns Team, and this has been instrumental in using grant money to improve the appearance of the village.
 Read more here.

 A previous exercise in 2018 to draw up a village strategy and form an umbrella group, supported by Leader, did not unfortunately take shape and lead to action.
 However, in Kilfenora Development’s inaugural year, despite extremely slim resources and constraints imposed by the Covid pandemic, some progress was made.

-Grants have been obtained for flower planters and beds, and these have been used by the TT team in various locations, especially around the Square, Kilfenora’s Holy Well (which now has a biodiversity garden), the approach to the Cathedral and on the entry points to the village.
+- Grants have been obtained for flower planters and beds, and these have been used by the TT team in various locations, especially around the Square, Kilfenora’s Holy Well (which now has a biodiversity garden), the approach to the Cathedral and on the entry points to the village.
 Various other projects are underway to improve the village’s attractiveness.

 - A grant was obtained to improve this website.

 - Road repairs were made, especially tackling the long degraded surface exiting the village to Lisdoonvarna.
+Other road repairs have been undertaken, especially after the harsh winter.

-- Consultation was also undertaken locally on a Fáilte Ireland project – the Burren Discovery Trail.
+- Consultation was also undertaken locally on a €340k Fáilte Ireland project in 2021 – the Burren Discovery Trail.
 A range of significant flaws were highlighted.
 Any initiative to encourage good tourism within the Burren area is to be welcomed.
-It remains to be seen how well this will be achieved.
+A recent meeting with Fáilte Ireland (2024) sought to achieve promotion of this Trail, to match what was promised in 2021, as well as to seek more active promotion of Kilfenora as one of the most feature-rich villages in Ireland.

 - Kilfenora Development reached agreement with the Church of Ireland that our Cathedral – shut for the past 3 years – should be re-opened for community use, visitors, exhibitions and concerts.
 Work is underway to scope out necessary repair works and a plan to obtain some income so that this important national monument can stay open in future.